Sharks fringe players to state their case against Lions

-Former Free State flyhalf Siya Masuku will have a golden opportunity to displace Curwin Bosch as the Sharks flyhalf when he starts in the position in Saturday’s United Rugby Championship derby at Ellis Park.
+FORMER Free State flyhalf Siya Masuku will have a golden opportunity to displace Curwin Bosch as the Sharks flyhalf when he starts in the position in today’s United Rugby Championship derby at Ellis Park.

 The Lions beat the Sharks 20-18 in Durban last month, and coach John Plumtree has shaken the selection tree to produce a lively looking combination for the return fixture.

 Masuku added energy to the Sharks when he came on as a second-half replacement against the Stormers and has been rewarded with a start.
-He’ll be partnered by livewire Grant Williams, so the halfback combination for the Sharks will be anything but dull.
+He will be partnered by the livewire Grant Williams, so the halfback combination for the Sharks will be anything but dull.

+Bok bruiser Bongi Mbonambi captains the side because Lukhanyo Am and a host of fellow Boks are being rested under national protocols.

+The second-row partnership of veteran Gerbrandt Grobler and the menacing youngster Corne Rahl is promising.

-“We have Springboks resting, and a few injuries, so a few guys have a real opportunity in the pressure cooker environment that is Ellis Park against the Lions,” Plumtree said.
+“It is a lot of changes from the Stormers game but we are in the situation (on the URC log) where we can make some changes for these games,” Plumtree said.
+“We have Springboks resting, and a few injuries, so a few guys have a real opportunity in the pressure cooker environment that is Ellis Park against the Lions.”

-He said the Lions will be pumped for this fixture as they are desperate for log points as they try to break into the top eight and qualify for the play-offs.
+Plumtree said the Lions will be pumped for this fixture because they are desperate for the log points as they try to break into the top eight and qualify for the play-offs.

 “We know what mood they are going to be in.
 They are always hard to beat at Ellis Park.
 Up front is where we have to perform if we are to get on top of them,” Plumtree said.